lukehatcher/vscode-ios-todos/README.md

-# ❌This project has moved!❌
+# This project has moved!
-visit the new thoughtBubble repo [here](https://github.com/lukehatcher/thoughtBubble) to see the latest version!
+❌ visit the new thoughtBubble repo [here](https://github.com/lukehatcher/thoughtBubble) to see the latest version! ❌

 ## ThoughtBubble
 *bubble your thoughts together by syncing them between your phone and code editor*